peroje1/github-portfolio/README.md

 - This project does pipeline for credit risk analysis.
 It loads customer, credit, income, and overdue data from CSV files, validates them, and stores everything into a MySQL database.
 The pipeline also runs a risk scoring model that calculates debt-to-income ratios and credit risk probabilities.
 It is containerized with Docker for easy setup.

-## More projects available on github page github.com/peroje1
+## More about these and other projects (with detailed explanations) available on github page github.com/peroje1